karned-formation/SEP24-MLOPS-SAKE/docs.md/project_structure.md

 │ DOCUMENTATION
 ├── README.md               The documentation of the project ├── docs.md                 Folder documentations markdown used by README.md
-├── docs                    Folder documentation for gateway ├── notebooks               Notebooks - DEPRECATED (to reshape according to source code updates) ├── report                  About PlantUML documentation │   ├── Exemple_plantUML
+├── docs                    Folder documentation : some diagrams ├── notebooks               Notebooks - DEPRECATED (to reshape according to source code updates) ├── report                  About PlantUML documentation + Slides └────────────────────────────────────────────────────────────────────────────────────── ┌────────────────────────────────────────────────────────────────────────────────────── │ CONFIGURATION of Dockers and programs
-│   └── plantUML_models     PlantUML Models (sources and output images)
-│       ├── out
-│       └── src
-└──────────────────────────────────────────────────────────────────────────────────────
-┌──────────────────────────────────────────────────────────────────────────────────────
-│ CONFIGURATION of Dockers and programs
 ├── params.yaml                 All the configuration parameters
-├── secrets                     Contains the secret for S3 └──────────────────────────────────────────────────────────────────────────────────────
+├── secrets                     Folders with the secrets to connect to Amazon S3 └────────────────────────────────────────────────────────────────────────────────────── ┌──────────────────────────────────────────────────────────────────────────────────────
-┌──────────────────────────────────────────────────────────────────────────────────────
 │ PACKAGE to build up the deployment environment